THE BODY AS A BATTLEFIELD

 “The terrorists didn’t think that Yazidi girls would manage to get away from them, or that we would have the courage to tell the world every single detail of what they did to us.
 We defy them by not letting their crimes go unnoticed.
 Every time I tell my story, I feel I’m taking a little bit of power away from the terrorists.”

-Visitors to this year’s Nobel Peace Prize Exhibition will be encouraged to become involved in the struggle to end the use of sexual violence in war.
+Visitors to this year’s Nobel Peace Prize Exhibition get the chance to become involved in the struggle to end the use of sexual violence in war.
 Visitors can sign an appeal urging Norway’s Higher Prosecuting Authorities to bring the perpetrators of such war crimes to justice.
-Every month, the appeals will be forwarded to the Director of Public Prosecutions.
+The appeals will be forwarded to the Director of Public Prosecutions.

 “We do not need any more proof.
 We need action.
 Urgent action to stop these crimes against humanity and to bring them to justice.
 Congolese women need protection, as do all women on the planet.”

 Dr Denis Mukwege

 This Exhibition has been made possible in collaboration with Norad.